sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 - `adapter-cloudflare-workers` – supports all SvelteKit features; builds for Cloudflare Workers
 - `adapter-static` – only produces client-side static assets; compatible with Cloudflare Pages

-> Unless you have a specific reason to use `adapter-cloudflare-workers`, it's recommended that you use this adapter instead.
-Both adapters have equivalent functionality, but Cloudflare Pages offers features like GitHub integration with automatic builds and deploys, preview deployments, instant rollback and so on.
+> Unless you have a specific reason to use `adapter-cloudflare-workers`, it's recommended that you use `adapter-cloudflare` instead.
+Both adapters have equivalent functionality, but Cloudflare Pages offers [features](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site) like GitHub integration with automatic builds and deploys, preview deployments, instant rollback and so on.

 ## Usage